D3spereaux/wazuh-opencti/README.md

 - IP addresses (IPv4/IPv6)
 - Domain names (like DNS queries)
 - Hostnames (like DNS queries)
+- URLs (found in arguments in audited commands)

 and inspects events from sysmon, syscheck, suricata and osquery.
 The script can easily be extended to match other types of events as well.